-This is a mathematics subject matter course which covers the covers the number systems strand of the Massachusetts Curriculum Frameworks in Mathematics at a collegiate level.
+This is a mathematics subject matter course which covers the patterns, relations, and algebra strands of the Massachusetts Curriculum Frameworks in mathematics at the collegiate level.
 To meet Massachusetts teacher licensure requirements, students are required to take Math 153, MATH 250, and a math methods course (EDUC 201 or MATH 356).
-To have comprehensive coverage of the content strands in Mathematics, we strongly recommend that students take Math 153, 250, 251, and Math 252.
+To have comprehensive coverage of the content strands in Mathematics, students must take Math 153, 250, 251, and Math 252.

-Math 153 is inappropriate for students who are not interested in Elementary Mathematics Education.
+Math 250 is inappropriate for students who are not interested in Elementary Mathematics Education.
 Students who are just looking to satisfy the Mathematics Core Requirement and have not specific requirement or recommendation for their major, Math 110 and/or Math 111 may be more appropriate choices.